Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

+and the terminal step removes $\phi+\beta+\zeta$ units.
+Runtime is therefore counter-only while the observed carrier mass is payload-linear. \end{proposition}

+\begin{proof} The canonical relation has one redex at each live state and none at the terminal record.
+Induction over the orbit gives the unique $k+1$-step derivation.
+The size identities follow by induction over the $G$-stack, after which the two per-step identities are subtraction-free rearrangements of the displayed closed form. \end{proof}

 \begin{proposition}[The confession dominance law] Fix the primitive recursion duplicator with ground terms $a,b$ and counter $S^k(0)$.
-Along the canonical trace, define: \begin{itemize}[nosep] \item the \emph{residual proof work} $\mathrm{Res}(k)$: the number of strict subterm comparisons performed by the dependency-pair descent across all $k$ recursive steps, so $\mathrm{Res}(k)=k$; \item the \emph{confessed structural burden} $\mathrm{Con}(k,b)$: the cumulative structural size of the payload material declared inert across all $k$ steps,
+Along the canonical trace, define: \begin{itemize}[nosep] \item the \emph{residual proof work} $\mathrm{Res}(k)$: the number of strict subterm comparisons performed by the dependency-pair descent across all $k$ recursive steps, so $\mathrm{Res}(k)=k$; \item the \emph{confessed structural burden} $\mathrm{Con}(k,b)$: the cumulative structural size of the payload material declared inert across all $k$ steps, counting the $i+1$ payload-bearing positions at stage $i$ (the completed-wrapper count is $i$, and Proposition~\ref{prop:exact-mass-partition} separates the two),

 \end{itemize} Then